 The Clubman isn’t as fun to drive or cutely designed as the smaller Minis, but it does offer some welcome extra practicality with its larger boot and more generous rear-seat legroom, and it’s still an enjoyable, comfortable drive.
 It’s also a unique offering in this segment, with far more character than a VW Golf and it makes for a welcome alternative to the ever-growing list of crossover SUVs .
-Factor in affordable running costs thanks to the frugal three-cylinder engine and an excellent infotainment system and the Mini Clubman Cooper makes a great case for itself.
+Factor in affordable running costs thanks to the frugal three-cylinder engine and an excellent infotainment system, investing in a used Mini Clubman makes a great case for themselves.

 Similar car reviews